This easy chocolate peanut butter overnight oats recipe has a creamy texture and delicious chocolate peanut butter flavor.

 Chocolate Overnight Oats are a healthy, raw breakfast recipe made with old-fashioned rolled oats, cocoa powder, and almond milk.

 It’s a healthy plant-based breakfast recipe to start the day with slow-release carbs from oats and protein.
+As such, it’s similar to my Protein Overnight Oats, but with chocolate and slightly less protein.

 A vegan chocolate overnight oats taste like a decadent chocolate peanut butter pudding with pieces of smooth oats and crunchy bites of chocolate chips.